daniel-cit/terraform-example-foundation/0-bootstrap/README.md

    terraform apply bootstrap.tfplan
    ```

-1. Run `terraform output` to get the email address of the terraform service accounts that will be used to run manual steps for `shared` environments in steps `3-networks-dual-svpc`, `3-networks-hub-and-spoke`, and `4-projects` and the state bucket that will be used by step 4-projects.
+1. Run `terraform output` to get the email address of the terraform service accounts that will be used to run manual steps for `shared` environments in steps `3-networks-dual-svpc` and `3-networks-hub-and-spoke`, and the state bucket that will be used by step 5-projects.

    ```bash
    export network_step_sa=$(terraform output -raw networks_step_terraform_service_account_email)